What’s the first image that comes to your mind when I mention the Philippines?

 Tanduay is also the local brew and is the perfect drink if you want something stronger than beer.
 On our first night here, we went to a Karaoke bar in Bohol where I got this free because of ladies night!
 This rum reminded us of Old Monk of India and we carried a bottle along in our backpacks wherever we went.
 It tastes the best with coke and calimansi.
 If you think we put on a little weight after eating a lot of delicious Filipino food, you gotta check out our Instagram feed and let us know!
 If you have visited or you live in the Philippines and you love Filipino food, I’d love to hear what your favorite is.
 Let me know in the comments.

-El Nido or Coron?
+El Nido vs Coron?
 Or both?
 If you’re thinking of heading to Palawan for a quick trip and are not sure where to go or what to miss, this post will help you make some decisions.
 Moreover, this post will also act as an excellent guide if you’re visiting both these destinations in Palawan and are looking for information about how to reach, places to stay, eating options, costs, beaches, attractions, party and more!

 Where and what is Palawan all about?